austinlouden/talks/how-to-learn-foreign-language/slides.md

 used words in english. and he does a pretty good job. up goer five = Saturn V Rocket

-TRANSITION: So where did Randall Munroe get the 1000 most common words in English?
+TRANSITION: So where did Randall get the 1000 most common words in English?

 !!!